Ardern vows to deny accused mosque gunman notoriety he seeks | New Country 923

 “I agree that it is absolutely something that we need to acknowledge, and do what we can to prevent the notoriety that this individual seeks,” Prime Minister Jacinda Ardern told reporters.
 “He obviously had a range of reasons for committing this atrocious terrorist attack.
 Lifting his profile was one of them.
 And that’s something that we can absolutely deny him.”

-Asked if she would like the trial to occur behind closed doors, Ardern demurred, saying that was not her decision to make.
+She demurred about whether she wanted the trial to occur behind closed doors, saying that was not her decision to make.

 “One thing I can assure you — you won’t hear me speak his name,” she said.

+Later, in a passionate speech to Parliament, she urged the public to follow her lead and to avoid giving the gunman the fame he so obviously craves.

+“I implore you: Speak the names of those who were lost, rather than the name of the man who took them,” she said.
+“He may have sought notoriety, but we in New Zealand will give him nothing, not even his name.”

-The gunman’s desire for infamy was made clear by the fact that he left behind a convoluted 74-page manifesto before Friday’s massacre and livestreamed footage of his attack on the Al Noor mosque.
+The shooter’s desire for attention was made clear in a manifesto sent to Ardern’s office and others before Friday’s massacre and by his livestreamed footage of his attack on the Al Noor mosque.

 The video prompted widespread revulsion and condemnation.
-Facebook said it removed 1.5 million versions of the video during the first 24 hours after the massacre.
-But on Tuesday, Ardern expressed frustration that the video remained available online, four days after the attack.
+Facebook said it removed 1.5 million versions of the video during the first 24 hours, but Ardern expressed frustration that the footage remained online, four days later.

 “We have been in contact with Facebook; they have given us updates on their efforts to have it removed, but as I say, it’s our view that it cannot — should not — be distributed, available, able to be viewed,” she said.
 “It is horrendous and while they’ve given us those assurances, ultimately the responsibility does sit with them.”